sodafoundation/documentation/content/guides/user-guides/multi-cloud/file-and-block/_index.md

 description: "User guide for File and Block storage service in multi-cloud"
 weight: 40
 disableToc: false
-tags: ["user guide", "File and Block service"]
+tags: ["user guide", "File and Block service", "multi-cloud"]
 ---

 ## Introduction to File and Block storage service in multi-cloud